Sez-A/Sez-A/README.md

 ## Bio:

-Passionate backend developer at VMware with a focus on building robust and scalable solutions.
+Passionate backend developer with a focus on building robust and scalable solutions.
 Committed to continuous learning and pushing the boundaries of what's possible in the realm of software development.

 ## Skills: